 Sec.
-7,115.
-Uses requiring Planning Commission Special Exception.
-Permit (see Section 14.3),
+7.115.
+Uses requiring Planning Commission Special Exception Permit (see Section 14.3).

-- 1. Public utility buildings, telephone exchange buildings; electric , in transformer stations and substations; gas regulator stations with a service yards, but without storage yards as required to provide necessary services to the businesses and residents in the district - 2.
+- Public utility buildings, telephone exchange buildings; electric transformer stations and substations; gas regulator stations with service yards, but without storage yards as required to provide necessary services to the businesses and residents in the district. - 2.
 Wireless telecommunication or similar facilities requiring free- - standing structure(s) supporting communication antennas.
-Such facilities shall be selback a distance equal to their height from all lots or site condominium units upon which a detached single family residential dwelling is located.
+Such, facilities shall be setback a distance equal to their height from all lots or site-condominium units upon which a detached single-family residential dwelling is located. - 3.
+Interim Parking, as defined at Section 10.9.1 and 10.9.3 of the Zoning Ordinance, on surface lots.